 Job had to do life with no answers and no explanations.
 When we read Job, we make the mistake in thinking Job knew exactly what was going on, but Job didn’t have the behind the scene information that we have, he didn’t know what was going on in the throne room of God, in a conversation between God and Satan.

-Job demonstrates real faith as opposed to superficial faith, or fair weather faith.
-This faith, is trusting God as long as everything is going well.
+Fair weather faith, is trusting God as long as everything is going well.
 This is what Satan accused Job of when he stood before God, since God had placed a hedge around Job where Job was protected and Satan could not get to him.(Job 1:9-10)

 Does Job fear God for nothing?’
 Satan replied.
 ‘Have you not put a hedge around him and his household and everything he has?
 You have blessed the work of his hands, so that his flocks and herds are spread throughout the land.